 ✍️ ✍🏻 ✍🏾Any similar books and authors?

 Collect examples of other successful authors in your genre and then study what they did for promotions.
 Analyze their book covers, ratings, reviews, and rankings on stores like Amazon.
-See here for more steps on how to put together a high quality plan.
+See our guide on how to put together a marketing strategy for books.

 Beyond your strategy, figure out the operational and logistical things.
 This includes panning out how much time (and money) it’ll take to complete the manuscript and book cover design.
 Settle on an official launch date, too.